Wu-Haonan/Wu-Haonan.github.io/_posts/2024-05-09-Edit_distance.md

 ## Preparation and Lemma

 **Fact 4** (Chernoff Bound).
 Let $X_1 \cdots X_n$ be independent Bernoulli random variables and $X=\sum_{i=1}^n X_i, \mu = \mathbb{E}[X]$.
 Then for $0 < \epsilon <1$:

 $$
 \Pr[X\geq (1+\epsilon)\mu] \leq e^{-\frac{\epsilon^2\mu}{3}},\quad \Pr[X\leq (1-\epsilon)\mu] \leq e^{-\frac{\epsilon^2\mu}{2}},
 $$

 Consider the insertion process, the number of times $m$ for insertion for whole bitstring is a Binomial distribution with probability $p_i$, and the number of insertion bits is a negative binomial distribution with $m$ and probability $q_i$.
-(This process like that fliping an unfair coin and getting $m$ heads).
+(This process like that flipping an unfair coin and getting $m$ heads).
 So, we bound the process in following lemmas.

 **Fact 5** (Negative binomial tail bound).
 Let $X\sim NBinom(m,q)$, then

 $$
 \Pr[X \geq k n /p] \leq e^{-\frac{kn(1-1/k)^2}{2}}
 $$

 **Proof.** If we need more than $kn/p$ times to get $n$ success events, that means when we flip $kn/p$ times, the total number $Y$ of success events is less than $n$, i.e.

 $$